Parallel Processing with tqdm

 Simply wrap the list of items and you get a progress bar

-While this use case of tqdm as a progress bar library is well known, there are two relatively undocumented features in tqdm to get progress bars while doing concurrent/parallel processing.
+While this use case of tqdm as a progress bar library is well known, there are three relatively undocumented features in tqdm to get progress bars while doing concurrent, parallel or asynchronous processing.

 Running Concurrent Threads